The general terms and conditions of HAHN+KOLB Werkzeuge GmbH

 Furthermore, the Supplier will process personal data for the purposes of its legitimate interests on the basis of point (f) of Article 6(1) GDPR.
 This includes, for example, processing for advertising purposes and for the purposes of market research and opinion polling (to the extent that the processing for these purposes has not been objected to), processing for the purposes of tailoring offers as needed and for addressing customers directly, processing for the establishment of legal claims and for defence in legal disputes, as well as processing for business management measures and for measures regarding the further development of products.

 5. The Supplier will transfer data from the customer to service providers and vicarious agents who are employed by the Supplier in implementing the business relationship.
-This includes transferring any data that is needed for delivery to the shipping companies involved, to the manufacturer of the goods or to providers of technical services to the extent that they are in charge of carrying out the delivery to the customer.
+This includes transferring any data that is needed for delivery tologistics service providers involved, to the manufacturer or Supplier’s suppliers of the goods or to providers of technical services to the extent that they are in charge of carrying out the delivery to the customer.
 In addition, the Supplier will transfer data (name, address, payment data) to the credit agencies CRIF Bürgel GmbH, Radlkoferstraße 2, D-81373 Munich, and Verband der Vereine Creditreform e.V., Hellersbergstraße 12, D- 41460 Neuss, for the performance of credit checks.
 The credit agencies will provide the Supplier with information about the customer’s payment history and information concerning creditworthiness based on mathematical-statistical procedures involving the address data, among other things.
 The collection, storage and transfer hence take place for the purposes of carrying out a credit check with a view to preventing a default of payment and on the basis of point (b) of Article 6(1) GDPR and point (f) of Article 6(1) GDPR.
 The Supplier will further transfer personal data to providers of credit insurance, debt collection, and marketing services.

 6. The Supplier will store the personal data for as long as this is necessary for the business relationship, in particular, the initiation and implementation of contracts, and for compliance with legal obligations.
 Such legal obligations particularly include retention duties under the German Commercial Code (HGB) and the German General Tax Code (AO).
 The retention periods stipulated therein are six to ten years.
 The duration of storage is further influenced by the statutory limitation periods.
 According to Sections 195 et seq.
 German Civil Code (BGB), the regular limitation period is three years; in certain cases, however, the limitation period may be as long as thirty years.